Cross Registration/Consortium Agreement

 Step 7: Host School completes and returns Consortium Agreement Request to Geneseo.
 If the host school agrees to enter into such an agreement, then its Financial Aid Office must return requested information to Geneseo's Financial Aid Office.

-Step 8: Geneseo forwards funds to the host school.
+Step 8: Geneseo forwards funds to the student.
 Disbursement dates vary.
-The student is responsible for communicating potential payment dates to the host school.
+The student is responsible for making payment to the host school.

 Step 9: Student provides financial aid with a copy of the transcript upon completion of the course.
 An unofficial transcript from the school is acceptable for this purpose.
 However, for the course to officially transfer, the final official transcript must be submitted to the Registrar's Office.
 A hold on financial aid will be placed on the student's account until the transcript is received and reviewed.

 Geneseo will process the student's Title IV financial aid application and provide payment of funds, if eligible, for the consortium term.
-If the student has a balance due to SUNY Geneseo, that amount is paid first and any remaining financial aid will be forwarded to the Host School.
+If the student has a balance due to SUNY Geneseo, that amount is paid first and any remaining financial aid will be forwarded to the student so they can make payment to the Host School.
 If requirements are missing or incomplete, disbursements may not occur until the information is received and reviewed.
 Check KnightWeb for missing requirements